-Making the connection
+Making a connection

-Finding a suitable and available companion is always a challenge, but there are enough success stories to keep up hope, to take action and make things happen.
-You've got to do what any woman out to meet Mr./Ms. Right does, and take your chance, just like anyone else, that you'll be lucky.
+Finding a suitable and available companion is always a challenge, but there are enough success stories to keep up hope, to take action, and make things happen.
+There ARE quality single people out there looking for relationships.

 According to Sex in America, most couples are introduced to each other by family members, friends, co-workers, classmates, or neighbors.
 So look to the people you know — and tell them you'd really appreciate an introduction to a quality person, a serious date.
 Don't be shy.
 Your social network has resources for you to tap, but you've got to let your friends know what you're looking for and talk up your hopes.
 Keep up your connections and your expectations.

 Ways to meet a potential partner